What is DNA?

 In biology, DNA is also a "hard drive" of sorts.
 DNA contains all the information the organisms needs to live (function), and to execute other programs or functions it may need to do.
 However, this is where the computer hard drive analogy breaks down - the DNA 'hard drive' of living things isn’t a microscopic disk, but rather is more like a very long microscopic rollercoaster!

 In this “microscopic rollercoaster” there are tiny cellular machines (like roller coaster cars) that glide upon the DNA (acting as roller coaster tracks).
 While the cars ride the DNA tracks, they are reading “instructions” that are embedded within the DNA.

 You’re not alone in wondering what DNA is!

 “DNA” is searched for on Google a lot.
 When you look at this chart, you’ll see a fun pattern.
 A “two-lump” pattern repeats every year.
 What is this from?
 When you look closely, you’ll see the peak searches happen in February and November, with a small trough in Dec/Jan and a large trough over the summer months.
 This must be a lot of students searching the web for resources about DNA!

 Which country seems to be most interested in DNA?
 According to Google Trends, Finland!
 Out of the total number of Google searches of each country, Finland searches for DNA more frequently than others.

-If you’re looking for a simple and free tool to learn about DNA, check out “What is DNA?” — a free application available via the Chrome Web Store.
+DNA is a bit more complex than a "hard drive" and "rollercoaster".
+One of the bext way to understand DNA is by trying out the (free) “What is DNA?” simulator.
 In 15 minutes, you’ll have a good understanding of DNA, what its made of, and how it relates to genomes and chromosomes.
 You’ll even get to try building some DNA!